jacky3331/LoL-Analytics/README.md

 #### LoL-Analytics (COGS 108 Final Project) ####
-A reccomender system which makes predictions of whether you should dodge the matchmaking queue given that you know that you know the champions and lanes for each team; leveraging data extracted using the Riot Games API library (Cassiopeia).
+A reccomender system which makes predictions of whether you should dodge the matchmaking queue given that you know that you know the champions and lanes for each team (team compositions); leveraging data extracted using the Riot Games API library (Cassiopeia).

 #### Project Updates ####
 - Implementation of the recent match-v5 update to the Cassiopeia framework.